David Bistricer

 David Bistricer (born August 10, 1949) is a New York-based real estate developer and the founder and principal of Clipper Equity.
 His firm focuses on the conversion of non-residential buildings to residential uses.
-One of Bistricer's latest ventures, in partnership with Chetrit Group, is the transformation of the shuttered four-building Cabrini Medical Center at 220 and 230 East 20th Street and 215 and 225 East 19th Street into a residential a condo project, Gramercy Square, with 223 units.
-The Woods Bagot-designed development features a different style for each property: a modern, a prewar, a boutique and a tower building.
-It also has about 38,000 square feet of amenities including a 75' sky-lit pool, a gym, a theater, a meditation room exclusively programmed by MNDFL and a wine cellar.
-And there's ample green space with a courtyard, a greenhouse and landscaping around the buildings.

 Early life and education

 Bistricer was born in Brussels, Belgium to an Orthodox Jewish family, the son of Moric and Elsa Bistricer.
 His mother was a prisoner at the Bergen-Belsen concentration camp in Germany during World War II while his father hid from the Nazis in Budapest.
 In 1951, his family immigrated to New York City when Bistricer was two.
 In New York, his parents invested in real estate primarily on West End Avenue and Fifth Avenue in Manhattan.
 Bistricer joined the family business in the 1970s.
 In the 1980s, the Bistricer family was heavily involved in the conversion of rental buildings in New York City into cooperatives.
 In 1994, they were charged with not disclosing sufficient information to the buyers of the units and in 1998, they were banned from selling co-ops and condos.
 In 2001, the restriction on the family business was partially lifted and in 2009, it was fully lifted.